MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 1. To use the Microsoft Entra Privileged Identity Management, you must have one of the following licenses:
     - Microsoft Entra ID P2
     - Enterprise Mobility + Security (EMS) E5 license
-1. Microsoft Graph PowerShell using a Global Administrator role and the appropriate permissions.
+1. Microsoft Graph PowerShell using a Privileged Role Administrator role and the appropriate permissions.
 For this tutorial, the `RoleManagement.ReadWrite.Directory` delegated permission is required.
 To set the permissions in Microsoft Graph PowerShell, run;

     ```powershell
     Connect-MgGraph -Scopes "RoleManagement.ReadWrite.Directory"